 Value Stream Mapping

-The purpose of Value Stream Mapping Workshop is to understand all of the steps needed to deliver value from conception to production.
-We can then use it as a tool to identify constraints and propose improvements to the value stream.
+The purpose of the Value Stream Mapping Workshop is to uncover all of the steps required to take an idea from conception to production.
+The goal is to uncover the following:

 - Wait time/non-value time: Time between processes where activity is not occurring.